hojundev/Sahayyo/README.md

 ### 🥈 2nd Place Winner — AI & Data Science for Good Hackathon (Winter 2026)

-**A visual-first guide for Rohingya refugees in Canada, using native audio and visual workflows to navigate daily life.**
+**An oral-first guide for Rohingya refugees in Canada, using audio and visual workflows to navigate daily life.**

 ---